rtrevizo18/tecspacs/cli-tool/README.md

 > tecspacs publish-tec my-snippet

-# List all your TECs
+# List all your tecs

 > tecspacs list-tecs